Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Attack Advantage**

-    You have Advantage on Attack Rolls against a creature Grappled by you.
+    You have :d20-adv: **Advantage** on Attack Rolls against a creature Grappled by you.

 - **Fast Wrestler**